00:00:00:00 - 00:00:31:22

 00:03:45:29 - 00:04:13:17

 Bad relationships can happen anywhere and to anyone.
-And often I think a person in a relationship doesn't recognize controlling unhealthy behaviors because they'll love the other person.
+And often I think a person in a relationship doesn't recognise controlling unhealthy behaviours because they'll love the other person.
 And it's often really unexpected.
-Yeah, if you know what problematic behavior is, though, Nicole, you can actually keep an eye out for it and hopefully recognize it, maybe draw some boundaries where you need to and or seek help if you need to as well.
+Yeah, if you know what problematic behaviour is, though, Nicole, you can actually keep an eye out for it and hopefully recognise it, maybe draw some boundaries where you need to and or seek help if you need to as well.

 00:04:13:18 - 00:04:44:09